 Recommended by Nicole from Travelgal Nicole

-One of my favourite things to do in Lima is to eat!
+One of my favorite things to do in Lima is to eat!

-Maido is listed as the number 8 restaurant in the world and their tasting menus are a colourful journey through Peruvian cuisine with a Japanese twist.
+Maido is listed as the number 8 restaurant in the world, and their tasting menus are a colorful journey through Peruvian cuisine with a Japanese twist.
 I started with an amuse bouche presented on a flower.

-My main course was the star of the show with the grilled octopus and grilled vegetables.
-For dessert I had the bird’s nest mousse which is white chocolate on candy floss and beautifully presented.
+My main course was the show’s star with the grilled octopus and vegetables.
+For dessert, I had the bird’s nest mousse, which is a beautifully presented white chocolate on candy floss.